tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_Advanced_Tools/README.md

 The NDK is **not** required to build, run, or distribute apps using the Titanium SDK.

-If you build a module for the first time the CLI will automatically download a JDK version for you.
+If you build **a module** for the first time the CLI will automatically download a NDK version for you.

 See [Installing the Android NDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_Advanced_Tools/Installing_the_Android_NDK/) for detailed instructions about how to install, including the program location and system environment variables that should be used.